Rukhshio/Standarized-Soil-Moisture-Tempreture-Compound-Index-SSTCI-/README.md

 FILES IN THIS REPOSITORY
 ------------------------

-Input example NetCDF (small demo subset-this workflow is applied on global scale in the paper):
+Input example NetCDF (The method is designed for global 0.1° daily data; this repository includes a small subset for demonstration)
   - mx2t.nc    : daily temperature
   - swvl1.nc   : daily soil moisture